Read the Highlights From Our Newest Scoping Review

 Find out how MINDS is pioneering projects focused on addressing complex challenges in youth mental health and addiction.
 Through innovative solutions and collaborative efforts, MINDS aims to improve the well-being of young people in our community and beyond.

-Creating new reconciliation training that encourages the coordination of care practices specific to Indigenous people in Western care system…
+Creating reconciliation training that encourages coordination of care specific to Indigenous people in Western care systems…

 Read More